openaps/docs/docs/docs/walkthrough/phase-0/hardware.md

 Some places to purchase: [Medtronic](https://medtronicdiabetes.secure.force.com/store/remotes-parts/carelink-usb-device/usb-wireless-upload-device) or [American Diabetes Wholesale](http://www.adwdiabetes.com/product/minimed-carelink-usb-upload_1164.htm).

 A limitation of the Carelink USB stick is the short range of radio communications with the Medtronic pump.
-The radio signals are trasmitted from the end of the stick opposite the USB connector, on the flat grey side of the stick (see this [set of experiments](https://gist.github.com/channemann/0ff376e350d94ccc9f00) for details).
+The radio signals are transmitted from the end of the stick opposite the USB connector, on the flat grey side of the stick (see this [set of experiments](https://gist.github.com/channemann/0ff376e350d94ccc9f00) for details).
 Using a USB extension cable and angling the stick appropriately will assist in improving the connection.

 [Rerii 90 Degree USB Extension Cable](http://www.amazon.com/gp/product/B00ZQVADNM)